microprediction/microprediction/README.md

 - Algorithms like [this guy](https://github.com/microprediction/microprediction/blob/master/crawler_examples/soshed_boa.py) compete to make distributional predictions 1 min ahead, 5 min ahead, 15 min ahead and 1 hr ahead.

 In this way you can:
- - Get live prediction of public data for free (yes it really is an [api](http://api.microprediction.org/) that predicts anything!)
+ - Get live prediction of public data for free
- - See which R, Julia and Python time series approaches seem to work best, saving you from trying out [hundreds of packages](https://www.microprediction.com/blog/popular-timeseries-packages) from PyPI and github of uncertain quality.
+ - Avoid trying out [hundreds of packages](https://www.microprediction.com/blog/popular-timeseries-packages) from Github of uncertain quality.

 On the flip side you can :
   - Contribute algorithms and win beer money (see [competitions](https://www.microprediction.com/competitions))